animal-tree/Writing-stuff/Stuff15-Ongoing.md

 ---

-If an $\mathrm{R}$ exists that is both true to observable reality and that this proof derives to, with observable probability in the infinitum, by its derivation observable bounds, as per the standard scientific method and evidence (p-values, null hypotheses, and correlations of model prediction) we have then concluded our proof, and proved the origin of the universe and its mechanism.
+If an $\mathrm{R}$ exists that is both true to observable reality and that this proof derives to, with observable probability in the infinitum, by its derivation observable bounds, as per the standard scientific method and evidence (p-values, null hypotheses, and correlations of model prediction) we have then concluded our proof, and provided the origin of the universe and its mechanism.

 First, let's be concrete about what these processes are.